 So if they are around, they would love to enjoy your company.
 Maybe you can plan a little road trip or a fun night out or simply an evening cooking dinner together?

-Many digital nomads are more or less minimalists.
+As said before, many digital nomads are living a fairly minimalistic life.
 They don’t care too much about materialistic possessions.
 Experiences are far more valuable to them than any other gift you could buy.

 Next time they are around, make sure you can spare a little time to spend with them.
 I guarantee they will be very thankful.